Metropolitan commuter transportation mobility tax (MCTMT): Covered employee

 - repair equipment used

-- perform any other function necessary in the exercise of his or her trade or profession.
+- perform any other function necessary in the exercise of their trade or profession.

 3. Place of direction and control

 Allocate all services to the MCTD if an employee's direction and control emanate from only the MCTD and the employee performs some services within the MCTD.

 Direction and control means the place from which the employer directs and controls the activities of the employee.
 It is not necessarily the location of the principal office, but rather the point from which basic authority over the supervision of services emanates (for example, the place from which job assignments are made, and/or instructions issued, or the place at which personnel and payroll records are maintained).

 If none of the above tests result in a clear allocation of services, all of the employee's services are allocated to the MCTD if the employee resides there and performs some services in the MCTD.